ace-tn/ace-tn/_sources/source/example_04_compass_model.rst.txt

         def one_site_hamiltonian(self, site):
             hx = self.params.get("hx")
             hz = self.params.get("hz")
-            X, Y, Z, I = pauli_matrices(self.dtype, self.device)
+            X,Y,Z,I = pauli_matrices(self.dtype, self.device)
             return -hx*X - hz*Z

 Defining Observables
 --------------------

 In addition to the Hamiltonian, we need to define the observables that will be measured during the simulation.
 For the Quantum Compass model, an important observable is the order parameter that characterizes the spin orientations along the bond directions.
-The order parameter phi is defined as:
+The order parameter \phi is defined as:

 .. math::